+DRAFT 3/21/2025

-STUDENTS L09.11
+STUDENTS Y09.11

 School Attendance Areas & Transfer Procedures

 Assigned District

 All pupils shall be assigned by geographic attendance districts and will attend the school designated to serve their area of residence.
 Specific areas served by each attendance district will be marked on a map in the central administration office.
 The Board may revise attendance areas from time to time to attain maximum utilization of school facilities.1